usr-lab/usr-lab.github.io/people/index.md

 		<img src='../images/people-alex.jpg' class='iconDetails'>
     </div>
     <div style='margin-left:25%;'>
-    <div style="font-size:.8em"> Alex Yuan Gao is a Ph.D. candidate, who wants to live in a world filled with innovative businesses, robots, books that come bundled with extra hot chocolate and a steampunk-styled force field around his keyboard that repels cats.
-He is interested in machine learning, as applied to (social) robotics.
-In particular, he is interested in deep/reinforcement/neuro-based learning approaches to robotic perception, control, and physical modeling of the robot's environment.
+    <div style="font-size:.8em"> (Alex) Yuan Gao is a Ph.D. candidate at Uppsala University.
+His research interests are driven by a final goal of developing AI-driven robots that can think and feel like real humans (e.g. Ex Machina).
+This encircles robot's learning and control, nature language processing, image processing, neuroscience and computational phycology.
+In particular, he is interested in deep/reinforcement/neuro-based learning approaches to robotic perception, control, and physical modeling of the robot’s environment, which can help us to understand ourselves and build a unified learning structure for adaptive, efficient and robust complex robotic system.
 Currently, he is working on projects that can fill the gap between deep reinforcement learning and social robotics.</div>
     </div>
 </div>
 <p style="clear:both;"></p>